Yes they did! You don’t have to be a super fan to know that The Beatles smoked weed – and lots of it.

 The 1960s was an era when smoking weed was not only accepted but expected.
 The name ‘The Beatles’ is often used synonymously with the hippie culture and sexual/drug revolution.
 Plus, many of their members openly advocated for marijuana law reform.

 Did The Beatles smoke weed before becoming a band?

-Rumour has it that The Beatles started smoking jazz cabbage after meeting Bob Dylan, an American singer/songwriter who’s known for his deviant behaviour.
-Most of the members used the substance a few times before that.
-However, none of those experiences had a major impact on the guys.
+Rumour has it that The Beatles started smoking weed after meeting Bob Dylan.
+Most of the members used the substance a few times before that, however, none of those experiences had a major impact on the guys.
 It was Bob Dylan who ultimately changed the game.

 By March of 1965, John Lennon was admitting openly that he smoked the herb.
 In a segment from the book, “Eight Arms to Hold You,” he spoke about using marijuana and other drugs regularly.
 The most crucial time for getting high was, of course, while they were writing their songs.
 Many of their greatest hits were penned while someone was stoned.

 It’s hard to say how much weed The Beatles smoked, but most people know that it was a lot.
 Interviews with Lennon, McCartney, and Harrison suggest the boys would partake before shows, on flights, and during rehearsals too.
 By all accounts, they were most likely stoned for the majority of their music careers.

 FUN FACT: John Lennon once said that the band “smoked weed for breakfast,” and Paul McCartney once took his stash into Japan.

 It’s safe to say that the remaining Beatles are a little more laid back these days.
 Although none of them stopped smoking pot for good.
 Paul McCartney said he quit smoking to set a better example to those who looked up to him.

 Then and Now: How weed changed The Beatles forever